ReviewEcon.com

 What is deadweight loss?

-Deadweight loss (sometimes called efficiency loss) occurs when economic surplus is not maximized.
-Deadweight loss is a decrease in efficiency caused by a market not reaching a competitive equilibrium.
+Deadweight loss (sometimes called efficiency loss) occurs when economic surplus is not maximized, which leads to market inefficiency.
+Deadweight loss is essentally a decrease in efficiency caused by a market not reaching a competitive market equilibrium.
 It can be caused by price floors, price ceilingsexcise taxesnoncompetitive markets, or negative and positive externalities.
 Deadweight loss is generally illustrated on a graph with a triangle formed by the 3 points of the allocatively efficient point (where the marginal benefit to society equals to the marginal cost to society), the marginal benefit to society for the current quantity (the demand curve if there are no externalities), and the marginal cost to society for the current quantity (the supply curve if there are no externalities).
 If, for example, this market was producing at QL, the allocatively efficient quantity would be Qe and the green triangle would be deadweight loss.
 The value of the deadweight loss can also be calculated by finding the area of the triangle (½ base times height).

 Here are some other examples of producer surplus, consumer surplus and deadweight loss that you will see on other content reviews: